pwwang/biopipen/docs/processes.md

     - **args**
         - `inopts`: The options for reading input file.
 Default: `Box(cnames = True)`
         - `keep`  : Whether to keep in `args.cols` or to discard
         - `cols`  : The columns used to filter.
-Could be names or indices(0-based)
+Could be names or indices(0-based) or a file containing the column names, one per line.

 !!! hint "pTsvColSelect"